This is the multi-page printable view of this section. Click here to print.

 Yes, by the cost of extra memory usage (on the receiver side).

-Clickhouse tries to form blocks of data in memory and while one of limit: min_insert_block_size_rows or min_insert_block_size_bytes being hit, clickhouse dump this block on disk.
-If clickhouse tries to execute insert in parallel (max_insert_threads > 1), it would form multiple blocks at one time.
+ClickHouse® tries to form blocks of data in memory and while one of limit: min_insert_block_size_rows or min_insert_block_size_bytes being hit, ClickHouse dump this block on disk.
+If ClickHouse tries to execute insert in parallel (max_insert_threads > 1), it would form multiple blocks at one time.

 So maximum memory usage can be calculated like this: max_insert_threads * first(min_insert_block_size_rows OR min_insert_block_size_bytes)